Change In Saudi Law To Permit Women To Travel Without Male 'Guardian'

 The decision follows the high-profile case in January of Rahaf Mohammed Alqunun, who barricaded herself in a Bangkok hotel room to prevent her family from returning her to Saudi Arabia.
 She was eventually granted asylum in Canada.

-In recent years, Saudi Arabia has been undergoing a gradual liberalization under King Mohammad bin Salman, who assumed the throne from his father in 2017.
+In recent years, Saudi Arabia has been undergoing a gradual liberalization under crown prince Mohammad bin Salman.
 However, despite his easing of restrictions, MBS, as he is popularly known, has shown an unwillingness to tolerate dissent.
 Western intelligence agencies have concluded that he ordered the gruesome killing and dismemberment of journalist Jamal Khashoggi, an incident that sparked international outrage.
 The crown has denied any involvement.

 Reema Bandar Al-Saud, the kingdom's first female ambassador to the United States, who was appointed in the aftermath of the Khashoggi killing, sent out a series of four tweets praising the change in the law.